MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 ### SSD considerations

 SSDs are a completely different animal than spindle-based hard disks.
 Yet the two key criteria remain: “How many IOPS can it handle?” and “What is the latency for those IOPS?”
-In comparison to spindle-based hard disks, SSDs can handle higher volumes of IO and can have lower latencies.
-In general and as of this writing, while SSDs are still expensive in a cost-per-Gigabyte comparison, they are very cheap in terms of cost-per-IO and deserve significant consideration in terms of storage performance.
+In comparison to spindle-based hard disks, SSDs can handle higher volumes of I/O and can have lower latencies.
+In general and as of this writing, while SSDs are still expensive in a cost-per-Gigabyte comparison, they are very cheap in terms of cost-per-I/O and deserve significant consideration in terms of storage performance.

 Considerations:

 - Both IOPS and latencies are very subjective to the manufacturer designs and in some cases have been observed to be poorer performing than spindle based technologies.
 In short, it is more important to review and validate the manufacturer specs drive by drive and not assume any generalities.
 - IOPS types can have very different numbers depending on whether it is read or write.
 AD DS services, in general, being predominantly read-based, will be less affected than some other application scenarios.
 - “Write endurance” – this is the concept that SSD cells will eventually wear out.
 Various manufacturers deal with this challenge different fashions.
-At least for the database drive, the predominantly read IO profile allows for downplaying the significance of this concern as the data is not highly volatile.
+At least for the database drive, the predominantly read I/O profile allows for downplaying the significance of this concern as the data is not highly volatile.

 ### Summary